How Much Does Spray Foam Insulation Cost in the Attic of an Existing Home in 2026? (Prices/Rates/Factors)

 - Free concierge program, so someone stays with you throughout the entire project to answer any questions you may have.

-- Cleaning out old insulation from the attic and disposing of it properly.
+- Cleaning out old attic insulation and properly disposing of it.

 - Clean up after the project is complete so your home looks just as it did before the project was started.

-- Applying for rebates, you get money back on your project.
+- Applying for rebates can get you money back for your project.

 - A lifetime warranty that is connected to the house.